 Common Name: Rough-Seed Buttercup

-Ranunculus muricatus is a Annual up to 0.30 metres tall.
+Ranunculus muricatus is an annual plant that can grow up to 0.30 metres tall.

 It has medicinal uses.